Vancouver police ignore FOI requests for chief's communications

 Troublingly, Harvey said, cases in which public bodies simply refuse to turn over their records are on the rise.

-While individual instances might seem like a small matter – and there is no indication the communications requested by CTV News, if provided, would contribute anything of value to conversations around police politicization – Harvey argued FOI compliance is crucial to maintaining public confidence in the government.
+While individual instances might seem like a small matter – and there is no indication the communications requested by CTV News, if provided, would contribute anything of value to conversations around police politicization – Harvey said FOI compliance is crucial to maintaining public confidence in the government.

 "When people think their public bodies are not being transparent with them, what they believe is that they're hiding something, and that erodes trust," he said.